echiweshe/genai-agent-3d/README.md

 - Rich animations (fade in/out, transitions, morphing)
 - Advanced API for complex animation sequences

-### SVG Processing Workflow (In Development)

-The planned SVG workflow will include:
-1. Generate SVG diagrams with Claude
-2. Process SVGs to extract individual elements
-3. Convert elements to 3D models
-4. Create animations from the elements
-5. Combine with slides for final presentations

 ## Architecture

 GenAI Agent 3D follows a microservices architecture with these main components: